SwissDataScienceCenter/renku-graph/triples-generator/README.md

 Once an event of the type is sent, triples-generator upserts project viewing info in the TS with the data from the payload.
 The upsert happens only if the date from the event is newer than the date from the TS.
-In case there's no project with the given path in the TS, the event is discarded.
+In case there's no project with the given slug in the TS, the event is discarded.

 **Multipart Request**